-- Improvement of the accuracy of emissions estimating and reporting; - Development of Company-specific emissions factors; - Use of infrared cameras to check for leaks after new pipelines are installed; - Use of special fiber optic cable that detects methane leaks and third-party damage to pipelines; - Use of infrared "point" sensors that can detect leaks before they can be smelled by people; - Use of aerial platforms, such as helicopters and drones, equipped with advanced emission detection technologies to spot emissions from above; - Incorporation of algorithms that use our Advanced Meter system to identify unusual levels of natural gas consumption that indicate a leak at customers' homes or businesses; and - Capture of natural gas released during pipeline replacement or safety maintenance and testing, allowing for gas to be saved for later use while eliminating emissions that would otherwise occur.
+- Improvement of the accuracy of emissions estimating and reporting; - Development of Company-specific emissions factors; - Use of infrared cameras to check for leaks after new pipelines are installed; - Use of special optic cable that detects methane leaks and third-party damage to pipelines; - Use of infrared "point" sensors that can detect leaks before they can be smelled by people; - Use of aerial platforms, such as helicopters and drones, equipped with advanced emission detection technologies to spot emissions from above; - Incorporation of algorithms that use our Advanced Meter system to identify unusual levels of natural gas consumption that indicate a leak at customers' homes or businesses; and - Capture of natural gas released during pipeline replacement or safety maintenance and testing, allowing for gas to be saved for later use while eliminating emissions that would otherwise occur.

-Since the Leak Abatement Program began, SoCalGas has reduced its methane emissions by over 19% and is committed to reach a 20% reduction by 2025.
-SoCalGas has repaired over 13,900 incremental non-hazardous leaks since beginning the Leak Abatement Program and will continue to reduce the leak inventory and leak repair timeframes.
+As reported in 2022, based on the data collected in 2021, SoCalGas reduced its methane emissions by 37% from 2015 levels.
+This surpasses the State's 2025 compliance requirement of 20% reduction four years earlier than mandated.
+SoCalGas has repaired over 18,480 incremental non-hazardous leaks since beginning the Leak Abatement Program and will continue to reduce the leak inventory and leak repair timeframes.